msclal/below-zero/README.md

     ```
 2. Simply modify `hours: "Everyday: 12:00PM - 8:00PM"` within the file.
 This should update the hours information shown on the Contact page and the footer of the website.

+### How do I remove a menu item?
+Let's say you want to discontinue or remove the 'Happy Day Rainbow' Shaved Ice Combo from your menu.

+1. Locate the file that has all Shaved Ice Combo information: `public/data/combos.js`
+2. In the file, locate 'Happy Day Rainbow'.
+It should look something like this:
+    ```
+    {
+        picture: "/product_pictures/combos/HappyRainbow/HappyRainbow.webp",
+        name: "Happy Day Rainbow",
+        description: "Cherry, Blue Gum, and Banana Shaved Ice with Cotton Candy Ice Cream", },
+    ```
+3. To remove this item, highlight the entire item from `{` to `},` (including the following comma `,`) and hit the delete key on your keyboard.

-### How do I modify a menu item's name or description?
+### How do I edit a menu item's name or description?
 Let's say you want to update the name or description of the 'Happy Day Rainbow' Shaved Ice Combo.
 1. Firstly, all Shaved Ice Combo menu listings are located in the file `public/data/combos.js`.
 2. Locate the 'Happy Day Rainbow' information within the file.
 We should see this: